daifengwanglab/scMNC/README.md

 - `g:Profiler` A web server for functional enrichment analysis.
 Available at https://biit.cs.ut.ee/gprofiler/gost.

-## 112 Demo data: to begin
+## Demo for aligning single cell multi-modal data

-You can get familiar with our analysis process through the 112 single cell patch-seq data from visual cortex, which could be accessed through `demo_102_visual_cortex/code/`.
-This code performs dimensional reduction on single-cell electrophysiological data and gene expression with 3 methods: Nonlinear manifold alignment (NMA), Canonical correspondence analysis (CCA) and Principal component analysis (PCA).
-The total running time of this demo should be less than 5 minutes.
+A demo for aligning single-cell multi-modal data is available at `demo_102_visual_cortex/` for a Patch-seq dataset (112 cells) in the mouse visual cortex \cite{xx}.
+The input data includes the gene expression levels and electrophysiological features of these cells in a rda file.
+Also, we provide a list of neuronal marker genes as select gene features.
+The code performs dimensional reduction on single-cell electrophysiological data and gene expression with three major methods: Nonlinear manifold alignment (NMA), Canonical correspondence analysis (CCA) and Principal component analysis (PCA).
+The expected output includes the visualization of the latent space after each alignment method.
+The total running time of this demo was less than 5 minutes on a local laptop.

-## Mouse Visual Cortex
+## Instructions for use for other datasets

+### 3654 cells in the mouse visual cortex

-The data and code for visual cortex analysis is at `mouse_visual_cortex/`.
-The original data is too large in size that can not be uploaded to github.
-To get the original data, you can go to http://data.nemoarchive.org/other/grant/AIBS_patchseq/transcriptome/scell/SMARTseq/processed/analysis/20200611/ to get the gene expression and metadata, among which the gene expression should be `20200513_Mouse_PatchSeq_Release_count.v2.csv.tar`.
-You can get the electrophysiological data through the following command.
+The data and codes for analyzing a large single-cell multi-modal data in the mouse visual cortex analysis (N=3654 cells) is at `mouse_visual_cortex/`.
+The raw gene expression data, `20200513_Mouse_PatchSeq_Release_count.v2.csv.tar`, along with metadata is available at http://data.nemoarchive.org/other/grant/AIBS_patchseq/transcriptome/scell/SMARTseq/processed/analysis/20200611/ .
+Also, the raw electrophysiological data can be obtained through the following command.

 ```python
 pip install dandi
 dandi download https://dandiarchive.org/dandiset/000020
 ```

-After downloading the raw data (around 112 GB), you can extract the electrophysiological features by `extracting_e_features_visual.py`.
-Alternatively, you can just use the cleaned data by `data_clean_visual.R` that stored in `visual_data_filtered.rda`, which contains gene expression, electrophysiological features and cell type labels for 3654 cells.
+After downloading the raw electrophysiological data (around 112 GB), we can extract the electrophysiological features by the python code, `extracting_e_features_visual.py`.
+Alternatively, you can directly use the processed data, `visual_data_filtered.rda by data_clean_visual.R`, which include processed gene expression, select electrophysiological features (e-features) and cell type information for all 3654 cells.

-The nonlinear manifold alignment and clustering procedure is coded in `dimreduction_clustering_visual.Rmd`, which outputs two tables representating two features' latent space.
-The code also renders the differential expressed genes and cluster specific e-features. `regulatory_network_visual.R` Get the TF genes and gene regulatory network for specific clusters, note that this code should be run on a *linux* system. `predicting_efeatures_visual.rmd` predict the cluster specific e-features through differential expressed genes, it will render a plot containing the $R^2$ for e-features prediction models.
+The codes for nonlinear manifold alignment (NMA) and clustering is available in `dimreduction_clustering_visual.Rmd`, which outputs two tables representing the NMA's latent spaces of genes and e-features.
+The codes for identifying the differential expressed genes and cluster-specific e-features are also available in `dimreduction_clustering_visual.Rmd`.
+The code file, `regulatory_network_visual.R` predicts gene regulatory network for cross-modal cell clusters, and should be run on linux.
+The code file, `predicting_efeatures_visual.rmd` predicts the cluster specific e-features by the method for predicting differential expressed genes, and also generates a plot showing the $R^2$ for e-features prediction models.

-Several plots are made through the following code: `igraph_visual.Rmd` gets the igraph for network in each cluster; `bibiplot_visual.ipynb` and `regression_on_latent_space_CV_visual.ipynb` draw the bibiplot and fit regression models on gene expression and e-feature latent space; `network_plot_visual.Rmd` draws the correlation of a special case of three marker genes in cluster 1: "Irf5","Spi1" and "Atf3"; `mtype_plot_visual.r` draws the m-type trajectory on latent space when adding 142 spiny (excitatory) cells into analysis.
+Others plots can be generated through the following codes files: `igraph_visual.Rmd` visualizes the gene regulatory network by igraph for each cluster; `bibiplot_visual.ipynb` and `regression_on_latent_space_CV_visual.ipynb` generate the bibiplots and fit the regression models for the gene expression and e-feature latent spaces; `network_plot_visual.Rmd` visualizes the expression relationships and calculates the expression correlations of three marker genes in cluster 1: "Irf5","Spi1" and "Atf3"; `mtype_plot_visual.r` plots the m-type trajectory on the NMA's latent space after adding 142 spiny (excitatory) cells into the NMA alignment.

-## Mouse Visual Cortex

-The motor cortex data is obtained from https://github.com/berenslab/mini-atlas. `m1_patchseq_exon_counts.csv` and `m1_patchseq_intron_counts.csv` contains the gene expression data, `m1_patchseq_ephys_features.csv` contains the e-features, and `m1_patchseq_meta_data.csv` is the meta data for cell types.
-The naming rule for motor code is similar to the visual cortex, so it would be easy to find what problem each code is dealing with.
+### 1208 cells in the mouse motor cortex

+The single-cell multi-modal data in the mouse motor cortex (N=1208 cells) was obtained from https://github.com/berenslab/mini-atlas.
+We also include them in `mouse_motor_cortex/data/`.
+The codes for generating our results for this dataset are available in `mouse_motor_cortex/codes`, and the code file names follow the same naming strategy with the mouse visual cortex but replace the suffix by '_motor'.